 Homemade Crepes

-• Prep Time: 40 minutes
+- Prep Time: 40 minutes

-• Cook Time: 30 minutes
+- Cook Time: 30 minutes

-• Total Time: 1 hour, 10 minutes
+- Total Time: 1 hour, 10 minutes

-• Yield: about 14 crepes
+- Yield: about 14 crepes

-• Category: Breakfast
+- Category: Breakfast

-• Method: Cooking
+- Method: Cooking

-• Cuisine: French
+- Cuisine: French

 Description

 This basic crepe recipe is perfect for your favorite crepe fillings and toppings.
-Before beginning, watch the helpful video tutorial above and read the instructions and recipe notes below.
+Before beginning, watch the helpful video tutorial and read the instructions and recipe notes below.

 Ingredients

-• 3 Tablespoons (43g) unsalted butter, plus 34 more Tablespoons (43g to 56g) for the pan
+- 3 Tablespoons (43g) unsalted butter, plus 3–4 more Tablespoons (43–56g) for the pan

-• 1 cup (125g) all-purpose flour (spooned & leveled)
+- 1 cup (125g) all-purpose flour (spooned & leveled)

-• 1 Tablespoon granulated sugar
+- 1 Tablespoon granulated sugar

-• 1/8 teaspoon salt
+- 1/8 teaspoon salt

-• 3/4 cup (180ml) whole milk, at room temperature*
+- 3/4 cup (180g/ml) whole milk, at room temperature*

-• 1/2 cup (120ml) water, at room temperature
+- 1/2 cup (120g/ml) water, at room temperature

-• 2 large eggs, at room temperature
+- 2 large eggs, at room temperature

-• 1 and 1/2 teaspoons pure vanilla extract
+- 1 and 1/2 teaspoons pure vanilla extract

 Instructions

-1. Review my success tips and watch the video tutorial below before beginning.
+- Review my success tips and watch the video tutorial below before beginning.

-2. Melt 3 Tablespoons of butter in the microwave or on the stove.
+- Melt 3 Tablespoons of butter in the microwave or on the stove.
 Cool for about 5 minutes before using in the next step.
 The remaining butter is for the skillet.

-3. Combine the cooled melted butter, flour, sugar, salt, milk, water, eggs, and vanilla in a blender or large food processor.
+- Combine the cooled melted butter, flour, sugar, salt, milk, water, eggs, and vanilla in a blender or large food processor.
 If you don’t have a blender or food processor, use a large mixing bowl and whisk by hand.
 Blend on medium-high speed for 20–30 seconds until everything is combined.
 The mixture will be silky-smooth and the consistency of cream.
 Cover the blender tightly or pour into a medium bowl, cover tightly, and chill in the refrigerator for 30–60 minutes and up to 1 day.
 (After refrigerating, if the batter looks separated, give it a quick stir before cooking in the next step.)

-4. Cook the crepes: Use the remaining butter for greasing the pan between each crepe.
-Place an 8-inch skillet over medium heat and generously grease it with some of the reserved butter.
-If you don’t have a skillet this size, use a larger one, but make sure you keep the crepes thin.
-Once the skillet is hot, pour 3–4 Tablespoons (closer to 3 is best) of batter into the center of the pan.
+- Once the skillet is hot, pour 3–4 Tablespoons (closer to 3 is best) of batter into the center of the pan.
 Tilt/twirl the pan so the batter stretches as far as it will go.
 The thinner the crepe, the better the texture.
 Cook for 1–2 minutes, then flip as soon as the bottom is set.
 Don’t wait too long to flip crepes or else they will taste rubbery.
+I find a small offset spatula helpful for flipping.
 Cook the other side for 30 seconds until set.
 Transfer the cooked crepe to a large plate and repeat with the remaining batter, making sure to butter the pan between each crepe.
 If desired, separate each crepe with parchment paper so they do not stick together.
 If you’re using enough butter in your pan, though, the crepes shouldn’t stick.

 Notes

-1. Make Ahead Instructions: Batter can be made the night before.
+- Make-Ahead Instructions: Batter can be made the night before.
 Seal tightly in your blender or pour into a mixing bowl and cover tightly, then prepare crepes the next day.
 Crepes are best enjoyed right away, but you can make a batch and store in the refrigerator for up to 1–2 days.
 Reheat in the microwave or arrange on a lined baking sheet (they can overlap).
 Cover with aluminum foil and warm in a 275°F (135°C) degree oven for 5–10 minutes.

-2. Special Tools (affiliate links): Food Processor, Blender (what I use), or Large Mixing Bowl and Whisk | Small 8-inch Skillet (what I use) or Specialty Crepe Pan | Silicone Spatula
+- Special Tools (affiliate links): Food Processor, Blender (what I use), or Large Mixing Bowl and Whisk | Small 8-inch Skillet or Specialty Crepe Pan | Silicone Spatula | Small Offset Spatula

-3. Keep Warm As You Cook: The radiant heat from each crepe piled on top of one another keeps them all warm as you cook the remaining batter.
+- Keep Warm as You Cook: The radiant heat from each crepe piled on top of one another keeps them all warm as you cook the remaining batter.
 If the crepes have gotten cold, place a water-moistened damp paper towel over the plate of crepes and microwave for 30 seconds.
 I find keeping them in a warm oven the entire time you’re cooking the rest quickly dries them out.

-4. Crepe Fillings: My pictured crepes are filled with lightly sweetened orange whipped cream.
+- Crepe Fillings: My pictured crepes are filled with lightly sweetened orange whipped cream.
 To make the whipped cream, add 1 Tablespoon fresh orange juice and, if desired, 1 Tablespoon orange liqueur to my whipped cream recipe.
 Just add it along with the heavy cream—whipped cream recipe instructions remain the same.
 Serve with fresh berries, orange zest, and a dusting of confectioners’ sugar on top.
 Or use any fillings/toppings you desire.
 See a list of suggestions above this recipe.

-7. Adapted from Kraft
+- Adapted from Kraft

 Reader Comments and Reviews